loda-lang/loda-programs/programs/oeis/list2.md

 * [A282939](http://oeis.org/A282939) ([L09 program](A282939.asm)): Maximum number of straight lines required to draw the boundary of any polyomino with n squares.
 * [A283070](http://oeis.org/A283070) ([L07 program](A283070.asm)): Sierpinski tetrahedron or tetrix numbers: a(n) = 2*4^n + 2.
 * [A283394](http://oeis.org/A283394) ([L07 program](A283394.asm)): a(n) = 3*n*(3*n + 7)/2 + 4.
+* [A283591](http://oeis.org/A283591) ([L15 program](A283591.asm)): Decimal representation of the x-axis, from the left edge to the origin, of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 657", based on the 5-celled von Neumann neighborhood.
 * [A283642](http://oeis.org/A283642) ([L11 program](A283642.asm)): Decimal representation of the x-axis, from the origin to the right edge, of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 678", based on the 5-celled von Neumann neighborhood.
 * [A284248](http://oeis.org/A284248) ([L08 program](A284248.asm)): Every binary string w of length n has a subword of length a(n) that appears at least twice in w.
 * [A284353](http://oeis.org/A284353) ([L14 program](A284353.asm)): Decimal representation of the x-axis, from the left edge to the origin, of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 899", based on the 5-celled von Neumann neighborhood.